-Risk management is carried out by the finance department under policies approved by the Board of Directors.
-This department identifies and evaluates financial risks in close cooperation with management.
-The finance department is charged with the responsibility of establishing controls and procedures to ensure that financial risks are mitigated in accordance with the approved policies.
+Risk management is carried out by management under policies approved by the Board of Directors.
+Management identifies and evaluates financial risks in close cooperation with management.
+Management is charged with the responsibility of establishing controls and procedures to ensure that financial risks are mitigated in accordance with the approved policies.